 They also generate the necessary sitemap.xml and robots.txt files for you, which automatically update as new content is added to the website.
 These are basically a roadmap for the search engines, helping them to understand what pages to crawl when browsing your domain.

-Unfortunately GoDaddy’s technical features and SEO tools come to an abrupt halt at that point, including only the absolute must haves and nothing else.
-You can set a few things like the website title, meta description and keywords, but you don’t have much control past that.
+Unfortunately, GoDaddy's technical features and SEO tools come to an abrupt halt at that point, including only the absolute must-haves and nothing else.
+With services such as GoDaddy and WordPress.com, you can only set a few things like the website title, meta description, and keywords, but you don't have much control past that.

 In contrast, Wix evidently puts a great deal of effort into their Technical Features.
 They have substantial resources aimed to educate their customers on SEO and provide an assortment of apps to enhance page rankings.
 While there are certain areas they could stand to improve, they do recognize the importance of proper SEO techniques and tackle it from several angles.